SFDO-Tooling/CumulusCI/docs/robot.rst

                 options:
                     outputdir: robot/my_project/results

-Any robot command-line option which takes a value can be specified this way.
+Any Robot command-line option which takes a value can be specified this way.
 For example, to use the robot option ``--name`` along with ``--outputdir``, your ``cumulusci.yml`` file should look like
 this: